-All concrete shall meet the requirements of Section 2403 of the Standard Specifications.
-Use Class C concrete for cabinet foundations and all other non-paving concrete construction.
+- 1. All concrete shall meet the requirements of Article 2403.02 of the Standard Specifications. - 2.
+Use Class C concrete with 28 day compressive strength of 4000 PSI for cabinet foundations and all other non-paving concrete construction. - 3.
+All reinforcement shall be epoxy coated and meet the requirements of Article 4151.03 of the Standard Specifications.
+All reinforcing steel shall be Grade 60.